-As obesity is a major contributing factor to diabetes, the need to battle obesity is instrumental to reduce the alarming increase of diabetes among Malaysians.
-According to WHO Malaysians ranked sixth among Asian countries with high adult obesity rate.
+As obesity is a major contributing factor to diabetes, the need to battle obesity is instrumental in reducing the alarming increase of diabetes among Malaysians.
+According to WHO Malaysians ranked sixth among Asian countries with a high adult obesity rate.

-Diabetes not only has a negative impact on the quality of life and health care costs but also increases the economic burden of individuals, families and communities, thus affecting national productivity.
+Diabetes not only has a negative impact on the quality of life and health care costs but also increases the economic burden of individuals, families, and communities, thus affecting national productivity.

-According to a report released by the Ministry of Health (MOH) and the World Health Organization (WHO) in August 2022, it was shown that the annual direct health care costs from diabetes in Malaysia was RM4.93 billion, 227 per cent higher than cancer (RM1.34 billion) and 11 per cent higher than cardiovascular disease (RM3.90 billion).

-Diabetes consumed the highest annual health care spending among the three chronic illnesses at 45.4 per cent, compared to cardiovascular disease (CVD) at 40.7 per cent and cancer at 13.9 per cent.
-In other words, for every ringgit spent on the three NCDs, 45 sen goes to diabetes, 41 sen goes to CVD, and 14 sen to cancer.
+According to a report released by the Ministry of Health (MOH) and the World Health Organization (WHO) in August 2022, it was shown that diabetes consumed the highest annual healthcare spending among the three chronic illnesses at 45.4 percent, compared to cardiovascular disease (CVD) at 40.7 percent and cancer at 13.9 percent.
+In other words, for every ringgit spent on the three NCDs, 45 sen goes to diabetes, 41 sen goes to CVD, and 14 sen to cancer

-The diabetes prevalence rate in Malaysia has risen much faster than expected, almost doubling in magnitude over the last decade.
-Diabetes does not only take a toll on the country's resources, but also on the limbs (amputation), eyesight (blindness), kidney (failure), heart (failure) and nerve (damage) of its sufferers.
+Diabetes does not only take a toll on the country's resources but also on the limbs (amputation), eyesight (blindness), kidney (failure), heart (failure), and nerve (damage) of its sufferers.

-As November 14 is World Diabetes Day, CAP calls on consumers to practice healthy lifestyle which will help to prevent type 2 diabetes and its complications.
+As November 14 is World Diabetes Day, CAP calls on consumers to practice a healthy lifestyle which will help to prevent type 2 diabetes and its complications.
 As such consumers should:

 - Achieve and maintain healthy body weight (BMI 18-23kg/m2); - Be physically active at least 30 minutes of regular, moderate-intensity activity on most days.
-More activity is required for weight control; - Eat a healthy diet, avoiding sugar and saturated fats intake. - Avoid tobacco use smoking increases the risk of diabetes and cardiovascular diseases. - Reduce their sugar consumption by reducing the intake of processed foods and drinks, especially soft drinks which are also called "liquid candy" in the West.
+More activity is required for weight control; - Eat a healthy diet, avoiding sugar and saturated fats intake. - Avoid tobacco use smoking increases the risk of diabetes and cardiovascular diseases. - Reduce sugar consumption by reducing the intake of processed foods and drinks, especially soft drinks which are also called "liquid candy" in the West.

-It is high time the authorities take a serious approach to manage diabetes in the country.
-With the alarming rate of diabetes among Malaysians the authorities have to bear a heavy financial burden, productivity losses and serious health burden resulting from disability and loss of healthy life years.
+With the alarming rate of diabetics among Malaysians the authorities should be serious in managing diabetes in the country or else the nation has to bear a heavy financial burden, productivity losses and serious health burden resulting from disability and loss of healthy life years.